Nicivian/telegram-dark-icon/README.md

 1. From the prompt click on `Select icon from` > `Image Files`.
 1. Browse to the cloned directory where you have the [purple-icon.png](https://github.com/Nicivian/telegram-dark-icon/blob/main/purple-icon.png) file saved.
 1. Click on `OK`.
-1. Now in the `Edit Launcher` settings menu apply the changes by clicking on the `save` settings button.
+1. Now in the `Edit Launcher` settings menu apply the changes by clicking on the `Save Settings` button.
 1. Restart `Telegram` if it was running.

 ### Microsoft Windows